AnimMouse/torrent-webseed-creator/README.md

 ## How to use
 1. Create a repository on GitHub using this template.

-2. Open the torrent.yml file on the .github folder.
+2. Open the torrent.yml file on the .github/workflows folder.

 3. Edit the environment variables inside the yaml file.